nolleto/SessionHelper/README.md

 ## Installation

-You can install by [NuGet Maneger](https://www.nuget.org/packages/SessionHelper/) or by [BuGet Console] by the command `PM> Install-Package SessionHelper`.
+You can install by [NuGet Manager](https://www.nuget.org/packages/SessionHelper/) or by NuGet Console by the command `PM> Install-Package SessionHelper`.

 ## Using